AshFoster/mh-plumbing-heating/README.md

     - Within the About Us and Services sections there is clear and concise information about the company itself and the services it offers which are easily visible to the user.
 - _As the owner I would like customers to be able to find us on various social media sites:_
     - Within the footer there are links to the company's various social media pages which the user can click on.

+### Device Compatibility Testing

+To test the site's compatibility across a range of devices I used [Responsinator](https://www.responsinator.com/) and went through all of the user and owner goals on each device it includes in both portrait and landscape modes.
+The devices included are as follows:

+  - iPhone X
+  - Pixel 2
+  - iPhone 6-8
+  - iPhone 6-8 Large Version
+  - iPad

+Chrome Dev Tools was also used to check the site's compatibility across a range of other devices also in both portrait and landscape modes.
+These devices include:

+  - Ipad Pro
+  - Galaxy Fold (which has a very narrow viewport of only 280px in portrait mode)

+A regular desktop monitor was used in various resolutions to check that the site remains to look and act as expected on larger screens.
+The resolutions include: 1366 x 768 and 1920 x 1080.

+Actual mobile devices belonging to family and friends were also used for testing which include the following:

+  - iPhone 7
+  - Pixel 4
+  - S10 Plus

+On all devices used for testing, whether real or simulated, the site looked and functioned as expected and all of the user and owner goals were met to a standard I was happy with.

+### Browser Compatibility Testing

+Google Chrome was used for the majority of testing during the development process, but once development had neared an end some other browsers were used for testing to make sure the site has cross browser compatibility.
+The full list of browsers used for testing are as follows:

+  - Chrome
+  - Internet Explorer 11
+  - Edge
+  - Firefox
+  - Safari

+### Bugs

+#### Known Bugs

 ## Technologies Used